 Parameter Description Default Value Range RX Equalization Mode When Auto is specified, the equalization mode implemented by the Wizard depends on the value specified for insertion loss at Nyquist.
 Refer to Xilinx UG576/UG578 to determine the appropriate equalization mode for your system.
 Note: This option is available for Duplex and Simplex RX operation.
+This feature is selected as Auto with grayed out for the GTM transceiver type.
 Auto Auto DFE LPM Clocking Options RX GT Buffer Controls whether the GT receiver elastic buffer bypass operates in multi-lane mode or single-lane mode.
 Note: This option is available for Duplex and Simplex RX operation.
+This feature is not applicable for the GTM transceiver type.
 Enable Enable Bypass RX GT Buffer Bypass Mode RX GT Buffer Bypass Mode.
 RX GT Buffer Bypass Mode is Multi-Lane when the RX GT Buffer option is set to Enable .
 RX GT Buffer Bypass Mode is Single-Lane when the RX GT Buffer option is set to Bypass .
 Note: This option is available for Duplex and Simplex RX operation.
-Multi-Lane Multi-Lane Single-Lane GT QPLL PLL Type GT PLL Type QPLL0 QPLL0 QPLL1 Others Enable Pipeline Register Selecting this option will include one stage pipeline register between the CMAC core and the GT to ease timing.
+This feature is not applicable for the GTM transceiver type.
+Multi-Lane Multi-Lane Single-Lane GT QPLL PLL Type GT PLL Type Note: This feature is not applicable for the GTM transceiver type.
+QPLL0 QPLL0 QPLL1 Others Enable Pipeline Register Selecting this option will include one stage pipeline register between the CMAC core and the GT to ease timing.
 0 0: Disable 1: Enable Enable Additional GT Control/Status and DRP Ports Enable Additional GT Control/Status and DRP Ports 0 0: Disable 1: Enable